jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

       b) Please note that the data in source is of CSV format and needs to be converted to JSON when loaded into Cosmos DB container

 7. **Your Source Data is Ready now:** Now that you have covid data in both Azure SQL (structured) and in Cosmos db (semi structured), these will act as 2 sources of data in this challenge.

+## Success Criteria

+   The below tasks should have been completed towards the end of this challenge

+   1. Successful create of a resource group to host all your resources in this challenge
+   2. Successful creation of Azure storage account with datasets
+   3. Successful creation and loading of Azure SQL database with Covid19 data from dacpac file
+   4. Successful creation and loading of Cosmos DB for NoSQL account with CSV file
+   5. Successful creation of Azure Data factory pipeline to load Cosmos DB data